gusc/Threads/README.md

 `Thread` class automatically joins on destruction.

+*Blocking call warning*: Sending a blocking message on a thread that is not started will result in an exception!

 ### ThisThread class

 Additionally library provides a `ThisThread` class to execute run-loop on current thread.
 This is intended to be used only on a main thread or any other thread that was not started by `Thread` class.